SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

 ---
-title: Choose the right API set in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: f36645da-77c5-47f1-a2ca-13d4b62b320d
+title: Choose the right API set in SharePoint ms.prod: SHAREPOINT ms.assetid: f36645da-77c5-47f1-a2ca-13d4b62b320d
 ---

-# Choose the right API set in SharePoint 2013
+# Choose the right API set in SharePoint
-Learn about the several sets of APIs that are provided in SharePoint 2013, including the server object model and the various client object models, and the REST/OData web service.
+Learn about the several sets of APIs that are provided in SharePoint, including the server object model and the various client object models, and the REST/OData web service.
-**Watch the video: SharePoint 2013 strategy for SharePoint client object model (CSOM) and REST**
+**Watch the video: SharePoint strategy for SharePoint client object model (CSOM) and REST**